Home

 Example:

-Apply trapezoidal rule to find the area of a plot of land having the following dimensions:
+Apply the trapezoidal rule to find the area of a plot of land having the following dimensions:

 Common distance: m